tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/pretrends.md

 Accordingly, the conditional bias will be:

 $\delta_{2} = \hat{\beta_{2}} - \beta = 6 - 5 = 1$
+{{% /example %}}

 This example shows that, in a context where the parallel trends assumption is likely to be violated, _conditioning_ our analysis on passing a pre-trend can result in greater bias in our estimators.

 ## Recommendations

+Below are some best practices to apply to deal with the limitations of pre-trend tests:

-Firstly, it is always useful to understand what level of statistical power the test that we are using has to be able to gauge its ability to detect actual violations of the parallel trends assumption and to judge whether conditioning our estimation of the treatment effect on the design passing a pre-trends test is likely to lead to higher bias in the estimated treatment effect.
-The _pretrends_ R package, an example of the use of which is included above, is a handy tool for this purpose.
+1. It is always useful to *understand what level of statistical power* the test that we are using has to be able to gauge its ability to detect actual violations of the parallel trends assumption and to judge whether conditioning our estimation of the treatment effect on the design passing a pre-trends test is likely to lead to higher bias in the estimated treatment effect.
+The `pretrends` R package, an example of the use of which is included above, is a handy tool for this purpose.

-Secondly, applying economic theory and intuition to our particular context is essential to assessing the likelihood of a violation of the common trends assumption.
+2. Applying *economic theory and intuition* to our particular context is essential to assessing the likelihood of a violation of the common trends assumption.
 This also helps us understand to what extent the use of high-power pre-trends tests together with conditional treatment effect estimation can result in exacerbated bias.
 If the assumption is very likely to be contravened in our setting, conditioning our analysis on the assumption being passed will imply that we only look at extreme cases where the margin of the violation is very small, leading to large biases in the estimation of the treatment effect.

-Finally, recent econometric literature on DiD and event studies has proposed a number of solutions that circumvent the parallel trends assumption altogether.
-One such method is the so-called [honest DiD](honest-did) approach developed by Rambachan and Roth (2022), where identification is valid as long as we can credibly established a set of restrictions Delta on the size of the difference in pre-trends between the treatment and control groups.
+3. Recent econometric literature on DiD and event studies has proposed a number of solutions that *circumvent the parallel trends assumption* altogether.
+One such method is the so-called [honest DiD](honest-did) approach developed by Rambachan and Roth (2022), where identification is valid as long as we can credibly established a set of restrictions $\Delta$ on the size of the difference in pre-trends between the treatment and control groups.
 Another is the method proposed by Freyaldenhoven et al. (2019), which uses a covariate affected by potential relevant confounders but not the treatment itself coupled with two-stage least squares (2SLS) to estimate treatment effects in an event study/DiD setting without regard for the validity of the parallel trends assumption.

 ## Summary

+{{% summary %}}
-Conventional tests for pre-trends in DiD or event study settings are easy to apply and appear to directly address the fundamental identification challenge in such designs: establishing the credibility of the parallel trends assumption.
+- Conventional tests for pre-trends in DiD or event study settings are easy to apply and appear to directly address the fundamental identification challenge in such designs: establishing the credibility of the parallel trends assumption.
 However, such tests can be problematic for two reasons.
-Firstly, they often have low statistical power, making them relatively unlikely to detect violations of the assumption even when it is actually violated.
-Secondly, even when the tests are high-powered, conditioning the estimation of the treatment effect on a successful pre-trend test can result in exacerbated bias in our treatment effect estimator when there is a true violation of parallel trends.
-To avoid these issues, we can apply one of the newly proposed approaches to causal inference in DiD and event study settings which do not rely on the parallel trends assumptions, such as the honest DiD approach (Rambachan & Roth, 2022) or the covariate-instrument approach (Freyaldenhoven et al., 2019).
+- Firstly, they often have low statistical power, making them relatively unlikely to detect violations of the assumption even when it is actually violated.
+- Secondly, even when the tests are high-powered, conditioning the estimation of the treatment effect on a successful pre-trend test can result in exacerbated bias in our treatment effect estimator when there is a true violation of parallel trends.
+- To avoid these issues, we can apply one of the newly proposed approaches to causal inference in DiD and event study settings which do not rely on the parallel trends assumptions, such as the honest DiD approach (Rambachan & Roth, 2022) or the covariate-instrument approach (Freyaldenhoven et al., 2019).
+{{% /summary %}}

 ## See Also